Google Home Hub Review: An Excellent Photo Frame With a Solid Smart Display Built-In

 The idea to direct people away from tedious web browsing and to a more guided voice experience makes sense.
 But with a full-fledged browser just lurking under the hood, it’s still frustrating that you can’t occasionally make use of it.

 At the same time, it’s easy to switch back and forth between touch and voice.
 For instance, you can ask for recipes with a voice command, swipe through the list of results to select one, have it read to you, ask Google Home to repeat a step, then swipe forward to the next instruction, and so forth.
-“We want these experiences to be multi-modal, inter-modal,” said Google Home & Nest product lead Ben Brown.
+“We want these experiences to be multi-modal, inter-modal,” said Ben Brown, Google Home & Nest product lead.

 That’s also true for the Home Hub’s photo feature.
 You can access the slide show at any point with a swipe from the left side of the screen.
 Missed a photo?
 Get back to it with a swipe.
 Want to see the next one?
 Another swipe.
 Want to know more about the photo, including where and when it was taken?
 Then just ask.
 You can also ask Google to show you photos from your last summer vacation, the past weekend, photos showing you a certain person, an animal or a thing.